linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 5. Change the initial password

-## Provision Object Storage for the Application Platform
+## Provision Object Storage for the App Platform

-When signed in to the Console (the web UI of the Application Platform), the first thing you’ll need to do is configure Object Storage.
-A wizard will be displayed asking you if the Application Platform should provision all the required Buckets and access key for you.
+When signed in to the Console (the web UI of the App Platform), the first thing you’ll need to do is configure Object Storage.
+A wizard will be displayed asking you if the App Platform should provision all the required Buckets and access key for you.
 This is not required, but strongly recommended as this will prevent `out of disk space errors` when using Storage Volumes for integrated applications.
 Using Object Storage also has the advantage to create backups of all databases used by the platform.

 1. When asked to create all the required Buckets and access key, click Yes.
 If you don’t want the platform to create all the required buckets, then click Skip.
 Note that in this case some features like creating backups of databases will not be available.
 You can start the Wizard at any time in the Console (Platform View: Maintenance, Show Object Storage Wizard).